 My practice is limited to Alternative Dispute Resolution.
 Prior to 2011, I tried over 150 cases to conclusion in state and federal courts.
 Those trials involved health, disability, fiduciary, securities, tax and trust, products liability, construction, insurance, personal injury, banking and trade secret issues.
 Additionally, I handled over 100 arbitrations.
 My experience as a trial lawyer led to my being selected numerous times as a mediator.
 Courts have appointed me as special master and special investigator.
 I now restrict my practice to mediation.
-As a mediator I've helped to settle everything from "routine" soft tissue cases to multi-party claims with numerous catastrophic injuries and multiple defendants to complex commercial matters involving banking, environmental, employment, construction and contractual disputes with and without insurance coverage.
+I have mediated over 1000 matters, I've helped settle everything from "routine" soft tissue cases to multi-party claims with numerous catastrophic injuries and multiple defendants to complex commercial matters involving banking, environmental, employment, construction and contractual disputes with and without insurance coverage.

 I was Managing Partner and Chair of the Litigation group at Rider Bennett, LLP and a partner at Dorsey & Whitney, LLP.
 I then began an ADR career while of-counsel at Briol & Benson, PLLC.

 Marquette University Law School

 University of St. Thomas - Equivalent of Master's Degree in Pastoral Ministry (no thesis written-no degree granted).